prochazkaml/RomBoot/README.md

 make                           # Assembles everything
 ```

-If everything goes well, the output will be in ```romprod.rom```.
+If everything goes well, the output will be in ```boot.rom```.
 Make sure it's under 64 KiB, otherwise it will not work.

 ## Testing